Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Exponential decay of derivatives

-Since we use {\it weighted} Sobolev space, the estimate is easier to carry out in case the support of the derivative of the cut off function has bounded length.
-(This is because then the ratio between maximum and minimum of the cut off function on the above mentioned support is bounded.) \end{rem}
+Since we use the {\it weighted} Sobolev space, the estimate is easier to carry out in case the support of the derivative of the cut off function has bounded length.
+(This is because then the ratio between maximum and minimum of the {weight} function on the above mentioned support is bounded.) \end{rem}